Least wanted dangerous goods

 - Lighters and matches

-You can find more information about on board luggage safety below:
+You can find more information about dangerous goods below:

 - Battery safety - This page has information on how to travel with batteries and how to protect against short-circuiting as well as calculating watt-hours.